 3. Star Chart

-Start Char is one of my favorite apps when it comes to science and technology.
-With Start Chart on your device, you can get clear and a whole new look at the stars and the whole visible universe.
+Start Chart is one of my favorite apps.
+With Start Chart on your device, you get a clear and a whole new look at the stars and the universe.
 Personally, I have a hobby of looking at distant planets.
-However, I terrible with directions and remembering places.
-So, I use the Start Chart app to quickly find the position of the planet or star and then use the hobby telescope to take a quick look.
-Star Chart does all this by using the GPS technology and built-in accurate 3D universe.
+However, I am terrible with directions and remembering names.
+So, I use the Start Chart app to quickly find the position of a planet or a star and then use the hobby telescope to take a quick look.
+Star Chart does all this by using your phone’s GPS and built-in 3D universe.

 Of course, I’m no professional.
 However, if you are like me or a professional, Star Chart is greatly helpful in finding known planets and stars among other things.

-Of course, NASA is one of those apps that should be included in any science apps list.
-Being an official app, it gives you instant access to latest space news, over 10,000 real and awesome photos, satellite tracking 2D and 3D earth models, mission information, NASA TV, live high definition earth viewing from International Space Station, etc.
+Of course, NASA is one of those apps that should be included in every science apps list.
+It’s the official app and gives you instant access to the latest space news, over thousands of real and awesome photos, satellite tracking 2D and 3D earth models, mission information, NASA TV, live high definition earth viewing from International Space Station, etc.